 If you need something to warm your life up, cinnamon leaf essential oil is the answer.
 It is stimulating, energizing and warming!
 Add it to warming essential oil blends or diffuse it for a warm aroma.

 Cinnamon essential oil is well acknowledged as an effective antiviral, antifungal, and antibacterial.
 That makes it excellent for cleaning or diffusing around the home.
 Its scent is pleasing and will help get rid of viruses quickly.

 Cinnamon leaf oil’s anti-inflammatory property works well in relieving pain and inflammation, swelling, as well as redness.
 When used in a massage oil, it helps warm and eases inflammation in swollen muscles and joints.
 Be sure to check and follow dilution guide before using - Cinnamon essential oil has a dermal maximum of .6%.

 The spicy and warm scent of cinnamon leaf essential oil makes one feel stronger, more focused.
 It gives you more energy to tackle the day’s work with positive attitude and balanced emotions.

 Thecinnamon leaf essential oil and the powder derived from the dried inner bark of the tree are equally useful and beneficial.
 The oil has many uses and benefits.
 Cinnamon powder or sticks are an indispensable ingredient in food preparations.
 Although the uses of this powder are not discussed here, almost everyone has tasted the typical cinnamon roll & muffin.
-I cannot end this blog post without saying that I love my coffee with cinnamon powder on top; the aroma and taste are very heartwarming!
-And how would anyone know that cinnamon could also contribute to weight loss.
+I cannot end this blog post without saying that I absolutely love my coffee with cinnamon powder on top; the aroma paired with the taste is very heartwarming!
+And who knew that cinnamon could also contribute to weight loss?